haoxins/haoxins.github.io/archived-2022/cryptography-real-world-1.md

 * `ChaCha20-Poly1305`
   - It is the combination of two algorithms: the `ChaCha20` stream cipher and the
-    `Poly1305 MAC`.
+    `Poly1305` MAC.
   - In 2013, Google standardized the
-    `ChaCha20-Poly1305` AEAD in order to make
+    `ChaCha20-Poly1305` __AEAD__ in order to make
-    use of it in *Android* mobile phones relying on low-end processors.
+    use of it in Android mobile phones relying on low-end processors.
-  - Nowadays, it is widely adopted by internet protocols like *OpenSSH*, *TLS*, and *Noise*.
+  - Nowadays, it is widely adopted by internet protocols like OpenSSH, TLS, and Noise.
   - `ChaCha20` is a modification of
     the `Salsa20` stream cipher
 - `ChaCha20` works by taking a symmetric key and a unique nonce.
 It then generates a keystream that is `XORed` with the plaintext
   (or ciphertext) to produce the ciphertext
   (or plaintext).
-    The encryption is *length-preserving* as
-    the ciphertext and the plaintext are
-    of the same length.
+  - The encryption is `length-preserving` as the ciphertext and the plaintext are of the same length.
   - While allowing a large number of messages